Getting Started with Blazor Server App

-This article provides a step-by-step instructions for building Blazor Web App with Blazor Accordion component using Visual Studio and Visual Studio Code.
+This article provides step-by-step instructions for building a Blazor Server App with the Blazor DataGrid component using Visual Studio, Visual Studio Code, and the .NET CLI.

 Using Playground